 Dolphins GM Chris Grier: ‘Nothing really close’ developed with Colts for Jonathan Taylor

-MIAMI GARDENS — Miami Dolphins general manager Chris Grier spoke to reporters Wednesday about the extent of Jonathan Taylor trade talks that were put on hold Tuesday, the two trades the Dolphins did make Tuesday, the roster cuts to form the initial 53-man roster and more.
+MIAMI GARDENS, Fla. — Miami Dolphins general manager Chris Grier spoke to reporters Wednesday about the extent of Jonathan Taylor trade talks that were put on hold Tuesday, the two trades the Dolphins did make Tuesday, the roster cuts to form the initial 53-man roster and more.

 “It was a lot of exploratory talks,” Grier said about conversations with the Colts for Taylor, adding it didn’t come to a point where offers were exchanged.
 “There was nothing really close.”